 In the first week, listen to the Invocatory Prayers followed by the Audio Book Part 1.
 Listen to the meditation.

 In the second week, revise the first week's material, then listen to the second week's meditation) and journal your response to the first chapter.
-If you have any questions you would like Phil to answer, these may be emailed, voice-mailed or texted to him.
+If you have any questions you would like Phil to answer, these may be emailed to him.

 In the third week, listen to the Invocatory Prayers.
-Listen to Phil's audio of questions & answers received from participating students.
+Listen to Audio of past participants questions with responses from Phil.
 Listen to the meditation.

 Repeat this process until 12 weeks are completed.

-be sure to read the study guide below before commencing the course.
+be sure to read the study guide before commencing the course.